 Listen to our friend Heather on episode 56 of the podcast to hear her experience with a uterine rupture.

 Interested in becoming a doula and helping women through their birth experiences?
-Register today for our Advanced VBAC Doula Certification Program, and learn everything you need to know — from the comfort of your living room.
+Register today for our Advanced VBAC Doula Certification Program, and learn everything you need to know to pursue a new doula career — from the comfort of your living room.

 This video-based online course offers the world’s most comprehensive VBAC doula training program, with the knowledge and resources you need to get certified and start practicing.